xonotic/xonotic/CONTRIBUTING.md

 It's recommended to [request access](https://docs.gitlab.com/ee/user/group/index.html#request-access-to-a-group) to the [Xonotic project group](https://gitlab.com/xonotic).
 Forking our repositories and submitting merge requests from there will work but you won't be able to use our CI setup for the [xonotic-data.pk3dir](https://gitlab.com/xonotic/xonotic-data.pk3dir) repo.

-Please let us know your GitLab username [on Matrix](https://xonotic.org/chat) so we know you're legit.
+Please let us know your GitLab username [on Matrix](https://xonotic.org/chat) so that we know you're legit.

 # Licensing